Congratulations on your forthcoming marriage.

 Here you can find information and guidance on getting married in Glasgow.
 The minimum notice for marriage in Scotland is 29 days.

-If coming into the office in person you need to make an appointment to submit marriage notice forms.
+If coming into the office in person you need to make an appointment to submit marriage notice forms(M10 forms).
+Both M10 forms should be completed prior to your appointment visit.

 Please read the information contained in this section below prior to your appointment.